Common name: Dugong

 Scientific name: Dugong dugon

 Conservation status: Dugongs are listed as Vulnerable in Queensland (Nature Conservation Act 1992) and are listed as a Marine and Migratory species nationally (Environment Protection and Biodiversity Conservation Act 1999).
-It is ranked as a high priority under the department’s Back on Track species prioritisation framework.

 The dugong is a large herbivorous marine mammal that has a long rotund body and a tail or fluke for propulsion.
 Adult dugongs can reach lengths of more than three metres and weigh up to 420kg.
 Dugongs are easily distinguished from dolphins because they have no dorsal fin and a very distinctive head with paired nostrils on the tip of the snout.

 Dugongs have relatively poor eyesight so rely on the sensitive bristles covering the upper lip of their large snouts to find and grasp seagrass.
 Cows and calves communicate by producing ‘chirps’.

 Habitat and distribution

 Major concentrations of dugongs along the Queensland coast occur in wide, shallow, protected bays and mangrove channels, and in the inside edge of large inshore islands.
 These areas coincide with significant seagrass beds.
 They also use deep-water habitats.
 Large numbers have been sighted in water more than 10m deep in several areas including the Torres Strait, the northern Great Barrier Reef region, and Hervey Bay in southeast Queensland.

 A large proportion of the world's dugong population is found in northern Australian waters from Moreton Bay in the east to Shark Bay in the west.
 Dugongs are also occasionally reported much further south in New South Wales.

 Life history and behaviour